-Mr. Colson currently serves as President, Chief Executive Officer and Chairman of the Board and Mr. Ziegler serves as our Lead Director.
-The Board believes that the current leadership structure is appropriate at this time because it provides a single point of leadership and facilitates consistent and effective communication with shareholders, clients and employees.
+Mr. Colson currently serves as President, Chief Executive Officer and Chairman of the Board and Mr. Ziegler serves as our Lead Independent Director.
+The Board believes that the current leadership structure is appropriate at this time because the combined role of Chief Executive Officer and Chairman of the Board provides a single point of leadership and facilitates consistent and effective communication with stockholders, clients and employees.

-Committees of the Board - Board Meetings
+Committees of the Board

 The Board conducts its business through meetings of the Board and its committees.
 The Board has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Each committee operates in accordance with a written charter, which is approved by the Board.
+The charters are available on our website at www.apam.com.

 The current members and chairpersons of the committees are:

-Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee
+Director Audit Compensation Nominating & Corporate

+Committee Committee Governance Committee

 Matthew R. Barger X Chairperson

 Seth W. Brennan X X

 Eric R. Colson

 Tench Coxe X X

 Stephanie G. DiMarco Chairperson

 Jeffrey A. Joerres X Chairperson

 Andrew A. Ziegler

+100% Independent 100% Independent 100% Independent